-The unnamed binary star system nearly 10,000 light years from Earth and is known only by its astronomical catalog number TYC 2505-672-1.
-It sets a new record for both the longest duration stellar eclipse and the longest period between eclipses in a binary system.
+The unnamed binary star system is nearly 10,000 light years from Earth and is known only by its astronomical catalog number TYC 2505-672-1.
+It sets a new record for both the longest-duration stellar eclipse and the longest period between eclipses in a binary system.

 “It’s the longest duration stellar eclipse and the longest orbit for an eclipsing binary ever found…by far,” said the paper’s first author Vanderbilt doctoral student Joey Rodriguez.

 The previous record holder is Epsilon Aurigae, a giant star that is eclipsed by its companion every 27 years for periods ranging from 640 to 730 days.

 “Epsilon Aurigae is much closer – about 2,200 light-years from Earth – and brighter, which has allowed astronomers to study it extensively,” said Rodriguez.
 The leading explanation is that Epsilon Aurigae consists of a yellow giant star orbited by a normal star slightly bigger than the sun embedded in a thick disk of dust and gas oriented nearly edge on when viewed from Earth.